Calinpet/Go_Places/README.md

 ## Future Enhancements

-- AAU i want to be able to update videos of places
+- AAU i want to be able to update videos of places.
-- AAU i want to be able to rate places I've been
+- AAU i want to be able to rate places I've been.
+- AAU i want to be able to use the search bar.
+_ AAU i want to be able to add and delete activities, also asigned them to each place that i want to visit.